 - Conversion Rate Optimization Toolbox (my new toolbox)

 So there we have it.
 The Ultimate Guide to Conversion Rate Optimization.
 Yes, there really are endless things to know and learn about the topic of conversion rate optimization.
-If you really want to know almost everything, you should consider buying my new book called ‘Website Optimization: An Hour a Day’ — it’s 360 pages long, and covers related topics like website testing, web usability and web analytics in much more detail – all you need to truly optimize your website and conversion rates!
+If you really want to know almost everything, you should consider buying my conversion rate optimization book called ‘Website Optimization: An Hour a Day’ — it’s 360 pages long, and covers related topics like website testing, web usability and web analytics in much more detail – all you need to truly optimize your website and conversion rates!

 Now its over to you – do you have your own favorite conversion rate optimization resources?
 Comment below and share so everyone else can learn!